EleutherAI/lm-evaluation-harness/README.md

 **If you want to extend either models or tasks, simply add a new LM or Task subclass, and decorate with the registry decorator**.

+The [GPT-3 Evaluations Project](https://github.com/EleutherAI/lm_evaluation_harness/projects/1) tracks our progress implementing new tasks.
+Right now, we are focused on getting all the datasets loaded so that we can dedupe against the training data.
+Implementing the actual evaluations is nice but not necessary at the current moment.

 ## Description

 ### 1. LM Evaluation